What Percent of Church Giving Can Be Taken Off Federal Taxes?

 The donations you make to your church throughout the year can be deducted from your taxes only if you itemize your expenses on Schedule A when you file your personal tax return.
 To use Schedule A, your total itemized deductions must exceed the standard deduction for your filing status.
 If the standard deduction provides a greater tax benefit, your church donations won't offer any additional tax savings.
 However, you can deduct those donations in any of the next five tax years that you choose to itemize deductions.

 Limitations on annual church donations

-The total of your church donations plus all other charitable contributions you make during the year cannot exceed 50 percent of your adjusted gross income (AGI).
+The total of your church cash donations plus all other charitable contributions you make during the year typically cannot exceed 60 percent of your adjusted gross income (AGI).
 If it does, then you cannot deduct 100 percent of your donations in the current tax year.
 However, the amounts you can't deduct this year can be used as a deduction on one of your next five tax returns.

 Donating cash to a church

 The IRS has various record-keeping and documentation requirements, depending on the amount of cash you donate to a church.
 Whenever you make a cash donation to your church, you must retain either a receipt, canceled check or a bank or credit card statement.
 It's not necessary for you to send these to the IRS, but if the agency ever contacts you for proof of your donations, you are required to have the documentation.

 However, if any single donation is greater than $250, you must also obtain a written acknowledgment from the church.
 This acknowledgment should include the donation amount, a description of any goods or services provided to you in exchange for your donation and a statement that the remaining benefit you receive is an intangible religious one.
 If you do receive goods or services in the exchange, you must reduce your deduction by their value.

 Donating property to a church